Non-UM Study Abroad Programs

 Verify with the Admissions and New Student Services office in Enrollment Services that the institution is regionally accredited and that UM will recognize and accept credit from that institution.

 Get approval from your academic advisor and the heads of the academic departments for which degree requirements you want the credits to apply to.
 Whether the credit will apply for your major, minor, or general education requirements is up to you, your academic advisor, the department chair for your major and/or minor, and the UM Admissions and New Student Services office in Enrollment Services.
-Complete the Study Plan Approval Form for Non-UM Study Abroad Programs according to the instructions provided on the form.
+Complete the Official Study Plan Approval Form according to the instructions provided on the second page of the form.
 Keep a copy of the form for yourself and ask your advisor to also keep one in your file.
 Submit the original copy of this form to Education Abroad.

 There are several different resources available to find out about funding opportunities: